jeffreymlewis/notes/prometheus-kubernetes-cronjob-monitor.md

 ```

 ## clamp_max()
 The `kube_job_status_start_time` metric gives us Job start time in seconds since epoch.
 We do not actually care about the start time, and only need the labels from the most recent Job so we can compare against other metrics.
-We use [clamp_max()](https://prometheus.io/docs/prometheus/latest/querying/functions/#clamp_max) change this metric to '1', allowing us to join with the `kube_job_status_failed` metric. (below)
+We use [clamp_max()](https://prometheus.io/docs/prometheus/latest/querying/functions/#clamp_max) to change this metric to '1', allowing us to join with other metrics (like `kube_job_status_failed`) using multiplication.

 ## Number of failed jobs
-Now that we have 'job_name', 'label_cronjob_name', and 'namespace' for the most recent job, we can join against against `kube_job_status_failed` to find the number of times the given Job has failed, and alert if this metric is > 0.
+Now that we have 'job_name', 'label_cronjob_name', and 'namespace' for the most recent job, we can join against `kube_job_status_failed` to find the number of times the given Job has failed, and alert if this metric is > 0.
 (This is the full query shown above.)